Supplemental filing information for PACs and parties (2023)

 Disclosure of lobbyist bundling activity

 Party committees and Leadership PACs must file Form 3L if they receive two or more bundled contributions from any lobbyist/registrant or lobbyist/registrant PACs that aggregate in excess of $21,800 during the applicable reporting periods.
 Learn more about the lobbyist bundling disclosure requirements.

 Change in filing frequency

-Committees able to change their reporting schedule (for example, from monthly to quarterly) who wish to do so must notify the Commission in writing and may change their filing frequency no more than once per calendar year.
-Committees required to file reports electronically must file this notification electronically.
-Those committees will receive a letter from the Commission approving the frequency change.
+Committees able to change their reporting schedule (for example, from monthly to semi-annually) who wish to do so must notify the Commission in writing at the time it files its required report under its current filing frequency.
+Committees may change their filing frequency no more than once per calendar year.
+The committee will receive a letter from the Commission approving the frequency change.
+Those committees required to file reports electronically must file this notification electronically.

 "Overnight mail" includes Priority or Priority Express Mail having a delivery confirmation, or an overnight service with which the report is scheduled for next business day delivery and is recorded in the service's online tracking system.
 Note that "Express Mail" as referred to in FEC regulations has been renamed "Priority Express Mail" by the USPS.